New Orleans Botanical Garden: Demonstration Gardens

-The westernmost most portion of the garden, just outside the doors of the Conservatory, sits an exciting and diverse area.
+The westernmost portion of the garden, just outside the doors of the Conservatory, sits a diverse area.
 Visitors are first greeted by cold frames, raised gardens edged in bricks originally meant to grow bedding plants for transplant.
-These structures are original WPA structures and provide a glimpse into the past.
+These structures are original Works Progress Administration (WPA) structures and provide a glimpse into the past.
 Farther west lie the vegetable and herb gardens as well as a demonstration garden that showcases seasonal vegetables, fruits, and other edible crops.
 An aromatic herb garden sits just northeast of the vegetable garden, this section is devoted to fragrant herbs and flowers that are known for their pungent smells, providing a diverse olfactory display as visitors also meander through the medicinal herbs section to the plot dedicated to culinary growing.
 A friendship garden, maintained by volunteers, provides a home for a variety of seasonal plants, and two small greenhouses here house a cactus and succulent plant collection.

 Finally, the Train Garden features miniature buildings made of botanical materials in a layout of the City of New Orleans.
 Visitors walk a pathway that follows the course of the Mississippi River and other bodies of water surrounding the city.
-1300 ft of track carry miniature streetcars and trains that actually run on weekends and for special events.
+1300 ft of track carry miniature streetcars and trains that operate on weekends and for special events.
 Stops along the way provide history of various buildings and neighborhoods.

 Art

 Much of the art throughout the City Park Botanical Garden is the work of Mexican-born artist and sculptor Enrique Alferez (1901–1999).
 Ten of the Twelve sculptures in the Botanical Gardens are pieces originally sculpted by Alferez.
 The oldest of these pieces were created in 1932 when he created 5 of the original sculptures for the Gardens.
 He continued to construct pieces for the City Park Botanical Gardens throughout his life, his latest addition coming in 1998.
 He has quite a broad range of pieces throughout the garden, ranging from a large lifelike reclining nude statue, to a simple, but functional sundial located in the center of the park.

 Most of the pieces he created in the garden are either cast concrete, carved limestone, or bronze.
 These were all popular Art Deco styles of sculpting, and even the pieces he created long past the Art Deco era were modeled in this style.
 Alferez also has many sculptures located throughout the city of New Orleans, including a local landmark at the Lakeside Airport.
 The remaining two pieces on the garden grounds were created by Rose Marie Huth in 1942, and Jean Seidenberg in 1962.
 The more significant of these two pieces is the sculpture by Rose Marie Huth, located near the center of the gardens at the end of the water lily pond.
-It is a truly remarkable sculpture of a woman riding on top of a large fish, seemingly coasting across the water.
-This is one of the centerpieces of the Botanical Gardens.